ColdByDefault/Portfolio/README.md

 # ColdByDefault Portfolio (Version 2.0.0):

 Welcome to my portfolio!
 This project is built with Next.js Fullstack and is hosted on Vercel.
-It serves as a personal website showcasing my portfolio and my own beRich.Hub for documentation and learning materials.
+It serves as a personal website showcasing my portfolio and **SOON** my own beRich.Hub for documentation and learning materials.

 ---
 ## 🌐 Live Site